haxys/MTGA-Decks/Notes/deckbuilding.md

   - **3-4 Mana:** 10-12 cards (e.g., _Tarmogoyf_, _Liliana of the Veil_)
   - **5+ Mana:** 4-6 cards (e.g., _Siege Rhino_, _Verdurous Gearhulk_)

-Regularly review and adjust your Mana Curve during the revision process to maintain balance and consistency.
-By paying attention to these details, you can create a deck that performs reliably and adapts to various game situations.
+Regularly review and adjust your Mana Curve to maintain balance and consistency.

 ### Initial Card Selection

-Choosing the right cards involves identifying key cards that define your deck's strategy and finding Synergies that enhance these key cards.
-This process can be approached in various ways, depending on your goals and the theme of your deck.
+Choosing the right cards involves identifying key cards that define your deck's strategy and finding synergies that enhance these key cards.

 #### Key Cards and Synergies

 Start by identifying key cards that define your deck’s strategy.
 These are the cards around which your deck will be built, providing the primary win conditions or essential functions.
-Look for Synergies that enhance these key cards, creating powerful combinations that can turn the tide of the game in your favor.
+Look for synergies that enhance these key cards, creating powerful combinations that can turn the tide of the game in your favor.

 **Example: Zombie Tribal Deck**